department-of-veterans-affairs/vets-website/content/pages/life-insurance/options-and-eligibility/s-dvi.md

 ### How much will I pay for these benefits?

-Your premium rate (the amount you’ll pay each month for your coverage) depends on **all of the following**:
+Your premium rate (the amount you’ll pay each month for your coverage) depends on all of the factors listed below.

+**Your premium rate depends on:**
 -	Your age, **and**
 -	The amount of insurance you want, **and**
 - The coverage plan requested